siberianfox/tinygwiki/TinyGv8-Production-Test-Instructions-for-Revision-2-Tester.md

 tinyg [mm] ok>
 </pre>

-[Optionally] If you hit reset and wait for the boot loader to end (blinking lights) You might also see this:
+[Optionally] If you hit reset and wait for the boot loader to end (blinking lights) You should see the startup strings below.
+Also, if you re-program the board with AVRdude once the USB has already been initialized with the host you would also see the startup strings.
 <pre>
 {"r":{"fv":0.970,"fb":435.24,"hp":1,"hv":8,"id":"3X3566-HUR","msg":"Initializing configs to default settings"},"f":[1,15,0,3266]}
 {"r":{"fv":0.970,"fb":435.24,"hp":1,"hv":8,"id":"3X3566-HUR","msg":"SYSTEM READY"},"f":[1,0,0,7259]}
 </pre>
-## Program and Test Instructions Using Laptop Based Tester

-### Setup Test Rig

-These steps only need to be completed once at the start of a test run.
+##Run Board Tests

 * **SETUP STEP 1** Inspect the test rig and verify against the picture above
- 1. Verify there is one BBB board on the test rig
- 1. Verify there is one TESTER board with 18 serrated head pogo pins loaded into the pogo sockets
- 1. Verify there is an Atmel AVRISP programmer plugged into the USB jack in the rear of the BBB
  1. Verify that you have at least two 1 inch 4/40 hex standoffs available to secure the DUT to the tester
 * **SETUP STEP 2** Turn off DUT POWER using switch on right side of test jig and connect the AC power cord
 * **SETUP STEP 3** Plug in 5v wall unit and apply power to BBB board via the barrel jack located on the front, right side.
 The blue PWR LED next to the barrel connector should be lit.
 * **SETUP STEP 4** Hit reset on the BBB.
 Reset will take 30-40 seconds to complete.
 After a brief pause the 4 indicator lights should flash.
-Reset is complete when the right-most blue indicator LED (of the 4) is lit and the other three are not lit.
+Reset is complete when the right-most blue indicator LED (of the 4) is lit and the other three are not lit. and the AVRISP.
- 1. Verify the green LED inside the AVRISP is lit (not flashing).
-This verifies USB connection between the BBB and the AVRISP.
 * **SETUP STEP 5** Align motor flags so they all point vertically - i.e. the 12:00 position.
 Note: Do not attempt to position flags if green lights are lit on a DUT, as they are locked.
 * **SETUP STEP 6** Setup the laptop for testing using these steps:
  1. Turn on laptop power using the power button at the top left